WojciechMatuszewski/programming-notes/aws-stuff.md

 - **when** you **deploy EC2 instance** the **creation of instance profile IS HIDDEN from you**.
 It **happens behind the scenes**.

+#### Fleets

+- allows you to **mix and match instance types and sizes**.

+* it's **amazon who launches your instances**

+> With a single API call, now you can provision capacity across EC2 instance types and across purchase models to achieve desired scale, performance and cost.

 #### AMI

 - **WHEN CREATING ON EBS-based EC2** **automatically** creates **EBS snapshots**.